lal12/wasm-binutils-arm-linux/README.md

 ## Future

-- Implement more binutils programs
+- Implement more binutils programs: Actually not hard, just needs some tidious boilerplate code...
 - Make it compatible for browser usage